microsoft/bedrock/gitops/octopus/README.md

-# GitOps CI/CD with Octopus Deploy
+# GitOps CD with Octopus Deploy

-This section provides examples of how to configure Octopus Deploy to be your CI/CD orchestrator for your GitOps Workflow.
+This section provides examples of how to configure Octopus Deploy to be your CD orchestrator for your GitOps Workflow.
 To learn more, please visit [How We Think About Designing GitOps Pipelines](https://github.com/microsoft/bedrock/blob/master/gitops/PipelineThinking.md).

 Examples: